kompics/kompact/docs/src/distributed/namedservices.md

 ## Behaviours

 The behaviour of the bootstrap server is very simple.
 Whenever it gets a `CheckIn`, it adds the source of the message to its process set and then broadcasts the new process set to every process in the set.
 We will use the `NetworkActor` trait to implement the actor part here instead of `Actor`. `NetworkActor` is a convenience trait for actors that handle the same set of messages locally and remotely and ignore all other remote messages.
 It handles the deserialisation part for us, but we must tell it both the `Message` type and the `Deserialiser` type to use.
-Of course, in this case we don't actually do anything for local messages, since we need the sender and local messages don't have it.
+Of course, in this case we don't actually do anything for local messages, since we need the sender and local messages don't have one.

 ```rust,edition2018,no_run,noplaypen
 {{#rustdoc_include ../../examples/src/bin/bootstrapping.rs:35:55}}